skullanbones/mpeg2ts/README.md

 ```
 Applications:
 ```
-Win32: None, TBD
+Win32: TestTsLib located under msvs/2015
 Linux: tsparser
 ```

 ## SW Architecture
-There is currently only 1 set of API under the namespace mp2ts and its exported
-currently under TsDemuxer.h Soon there will only be 1 h-file: mp2ts.h
+There are 2 sets of API, the core API called mpeg2ts under the same namespace and a utility API to facilitate the usage of the API for more convinient usage.
+These are the APIs:
+* mpeg2ts.h    The core and fundamental API for all mpeg2ts usage
+* TsUtilities.h High level API to simplify usage
 ![](https://github.com/skullanbones/ts-lib/blob/develop/Ts-lib_SW_Architecture.png)

 ## Releases